Abendgymnasium: Access and cost

-An Abendgymnasium or "Evening Gymnasium" is a German class of secondary school for adults over the age of 19 which allows them to gain the Abitur.
-Classes are usually held after 17:30 at night, although some classes may be held in the mornings for parents with school-age children.
-Lessons are taught in a similar fashion to those at a typical German Gymnasium and students will often remain at the school for 4 years before taking their final exams.
+To gain access to these schools, the pupils need to be at least 18 years old, needs to have finished at least nine years of school before, and need to have completed vocational training or two years of being a stay-at-home parent.
+Anyone not fulfilling these requirements would usually attend a standard, day-time gymnasium to gain the Abitur.
+Evening schools are focused on providing further education for adults who do not have the time to attend during the day.
+Classes are usually held after 17:30, although some classes may be held in the mornings for parents with school-age children.
+Lessons are taught in a similar fashion to those at a typical German gymnasium and students will often remain at the school for four years before taking their final exams.
 Some institutions allow for online learning whereby students can complete the coursework for the Abitur at home and only need attend the school two nights a week.
-Tuition is typically free of charge for Germans at these schools.